imixs/imixs-iot-monitor/doc/arduino/README.md

 First navigate to *Tools > Board > Board Manager*.

 In this dialog you can search for your Ardono Board.
-For the [aruino Nano RP2040](https://docs.arduino.cc/hardware/nano-rp2040-connect) find the one named **Arduino Mbed OS Nano Boards** and install it.
+For the [arduino Nano RP2040](https://docs.arduino.cc/hardware/nano-rp2040-connect) find the one named **Arduino Mbed OS Nano Boards** and install it.

 <img src="./images/ide-screen-02.png" />

 Exit the board manager, and go to *Tools > Board > Arduino > Arduino Mbed OS Nano Boards*.
 Here you can see all the Mbed boards listed, where you can select the board you are using, e.g. :

-	Tools > Board > Arduino > Arduino Mbed OS Nano Boards > aruino Nano RP2040 Connect
+	Tools > Board > Arduino > Arduino Mbed OS Nano Boards > arduino Nano RP2040 Connect

 You can test the status of your board connected to your PC when you choose the menu item  *Tools > Get Board Info*.
 This will open a popup diaglog with the board details: